mcaledonensis/magic-key/README.md

 ## FAQ

 Q: Is magickey.turn_on a good method name for activating the robot?
 A: Yes, magickey.turn_on is a good method name for the action of inserting the "Magic Key" into the robot and activating its capabilities.
    It's clear, concise, and accurately conveys the purpose of the method.

+Q: Why such an unusual prompt is used, instead of more regular <username>:$ ?
+A: The `*` symbol (asterisk) have common association with text matching, search and approximate matching.
+   It is also associated with something magical and wonderfull.
+Multiple starts `**` for finite loop and `***` for infinite loop are used to remind the user the current runtime mode.
+The visual similarity of `%***` was also considered.
+And, accidentally, the ASCII code of `*` (asterisk) is 42.

 # Editing this README